greglook/vault/doc/blobs.md

 'Meta-stores' can also wrap multiple blob stores to give more complex storage
 systems:
+- `aggregate`: search multiple blob stores in order for blobs
-- `replicate`: store blobs in multiple locations
+- `replicate`: copy blobs to multiple stores
 - `cache`: keep a fixed size of local blobs, deferring to another authoritative store

 Blob stores can also be composed with _filter_ layers.
 Some ideas: